What is a canine inspection for bed bugs?

-Adam’s specially trained dog detects bed bugs by their scent in the same way other dogs effectively detect drugs, bombs, cadavers, mold, and termites.
+Adam’s specially trained dogs detect bed bugs by their scent in the same way other dogs effectively detect drugs, bombs, cadavers, mold, and termites.
 A dog’s sense of smell is up to 100,000 times more sensitive than a human’s and they can be trained to identify bed bugs and viable eggs by their scent.

-Our dog and his handler work as a team.
-The handler, a licensed Pest Management Professional (PMP), shows the dog where he should inspect.
+Our dogs and handlers work as a team.
+The handlers, licensed Pest Management Professionals (PMPs), show the dog where he should inspect.
 The dog is trained to indicate to its handler if he smells a bed bug or viable egg.
 The PMP then verifies the presence of bed bugs.

 Adam's canine inspection team is nationally certified by NESDCA

-Our team is made up of licensed PMPs and our specially trained dog, Marvin:
+Our team is made up of licensed PMPs and our specially trained dogs, Marvin and Baxter:

-Marvin, The Bed Bug Beagle - Marvin is an easy going, loveable bed bug sniffing dog.
+Marvin, The Bed Bug Beagle - Marvin is an easy going, lovable bed bug sniffing dog.
 He is gentle and is especially good at finding bed bugs without disturbing people’s belongings.

 The National Entomology Scent Detection Canine Association (NESDCA) is a certifying organization that assures the highest quality standards of Scent Detection Canines.
 NESDCA has strict standards for certifying canine detection teams in a pass/fail evaluation.
-We are proud of Marvin (and his PMP handlers) for passing the difficult performance tests.
+We are proud of Marvin and Baxter (and their PMP handlers) for passing the difficult performance tests.

 Why call Adam's?

-Our bed bug detection dog is from one of the top canine training schools in the country.
+- Our bed bug detection dogs are from among the top canine training schools in the country.

-Unlike some pest companies, Adam’s only rewards the dog when there is supporting evidence of bed bugs.
-This practice helps keep our dog honest and effective.
+- Unlike some pest companies, Adam’s only rewards the dog when there is supporting evidence of bed bugs.
+This practice helps keep our dogs honest and effective.

 When is a canine inspection most effective?

-When you have multiple rooms or units to inspect, such as hotels, apartments buildings, or condominiums
+- When you have multiple rooms or units to inspect, such as hotels, apartment buildings, or condominiums.